-- 1. From the Apple menu, select Control Panels, then click Monitors and Sound. - 2.
-Click the Arrange icon. - 3.
-Drag one monitor icon on top of the other.
+- From the Apple menu, select Control Panels, then click Monitors and Sound. - 2.
+Click the Arrange icon.

+- 3. Drag one monitor icon on top of the other.
 This lets you display on the projector screen as well as the LCD screen. - 4.
-If the Arrange option isn't available, click the Monitor icon. - 5.
+If this option isn't available, click the Monitor icon. - 5.
 Select one of the listed Simulscan resolutions.
-(It may take a moment for the projector to sync up.)
+(Allow a few seconds for the projector to sync up after making the selection.)